Team Managers should review ALL of the following documents in preparation for the tournament:

 Please note that for most challenges the Prop Zone, Prep Area and Launch Area / Performance Area will be in different rooms, separated by standard classroom doorways.
 Teams are reminded that they will have very limited time in the Launch Area to do any adjustments (usually no more than 3 minutes) before their presentation time begins.
 Teams should consider how they will move their props and equipment quickly and reliably from Prop Zone, to Prep Area, to Launch Area and onto the Performance Area.

-Instant Challenge check-in will be on the 3rd floor.
+Instant Challenge check-in will be on the 3rd floor at Anne M. Dorner Middle School.
 Teams should report to check-in no later than 20 minutes before their scheduled Instant Challenge performance time.

 Please note that Instant Challenge is not open to spectators.
 Only the Team and a single Team Manager may enter the Instant Challenge area.
 Teams may not bring any electronic equipment, cameras, or timing devices of any sort into the Instant Challenge room.
 Teams are not allowed to discuss their experience in Instant Challenge with anyone outside the team until after Global Finals.